Kazuhira95/BARbots/README.md

 Click on Developer tab, uncheck Simplified AI list

-You should see my Bot(s) in Skirmish in the list, have fun!
+You should see my Bot in Skirmish in the list, have fun!